MFloru/Bacchus-R1/Contents Industry Analysis/supply chain and business model.md

 *Apparently you re-wrote the Supply chain part at the end...
 Then almost all my comments on the first version are useless :/ I'll try to transfer the relevant ones in the relevant part, but maybe you can have a look to what I wrote...*

-*To other reviewers: jump directly to the second "Supply Chain" part, and when you finish revieing it go up to the "Marketing and supply chain as a strategic weapon" part"*
+*To other reviewers: jump directly to the second "Supply Chain" part, and when you finish revieing it go up to the "Marketing and supply chain as a strategic weapon" part". @matthias: is that the order it shall be presented, by the way?
+I count on you for the final order*

-*Very good analysis although not yet over (there are some parts still to be written it would seem).
-Also it seems to me there is no final advice on what's the best role to play to enter this industry -Marie*
+*Very good analysis though -some parts have to be finished but it's encouraging.
+However, it seems to me there is no final advice on what's the best role to play to enter this industry -Marie*

 ###Supply chain